 Visiting the Ruins of Pompeii

 The archaeological ruins of Pompeii cover around 440,000 square meters, a vast area that would take at least three full days to explore completely.
-Remember that Pompeii is an entire buried city with squares, temples, baths, public buildings, private villas, and shops...just a visit to the city's forum takes about an hour.
+Pompeii is an entire buried city with public squares, temples, baths, buildings, private villas, and shops.
+A visit to the city's forum alone takes about an hour.

-That said, you can easily follow a shorter itinerary that includes some of the buried city's most famous sites, giving you an idea of what daily life was like in this Roman city.
+That said, you can easily take a shorter itinerary that includes some of the archaeological site’s most famous areas, giving you an idea of what daily life was like in this Roman city.

-Here we suggest a few sites that you should include during your visit to the ruins, marking them with the same names as included on the free map provided at the ticket office and info point at the entrance to the ruins.
+Here we suggest a few sites that you should include during your visit to the ruins of Pompeii.
+The sites are marked with the same names as the free map provided at the ticket office and info point at the entrance to the archaeological park.

 Pompeii was probably founded by the Oscans around the 8th century BC.
 This ancient Italic people settled on the southern slopes of Mount Vesuvius along the banks of the Sarno River, which was navigable at the time.
 Pompeii became an important commercial center early on, catching the interest of the invading Greeks and Etruscans.
 The Etruscans were conquered on the waters off Cuma, and the city came under domination by the Samnites in the 5th century BC.